yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/assets.md

 # Bind to a Worker

-Use the assets with a Cloudflare Worker:
+Bind the assets to a worker to serve them:

 ```ts
 import { Worker, Assets } from "alchemy/cloudflare";